 - For a reflexive bowel, you may

 stimulation with your finger (digital stimulation).
 There are many stool

 softeners and suppositories available.
 You will have to experiment to find what works best for you.

 - For a flaccid bowel, you may use

 digital stimulation and manual removal of the stool.
 At first,

 you do this program every other day.
 Later, you may need to do it more often to

 prevent accidents.
 You may also have to adjust how much and when you

-managing their bowel habits.
+- Eating more fiber can help some people who have spinal cord injuries manage their bowel habits.
 Good sources of fiber include whole-grain breads

 and cereals, fruits, and vegetables.